-(a) Absence due to Illness.
+- A. Absence due to Illness.
 In the event an employee is absent due to illness the request for leave may be handled by a telephone report to his or her supervisor or Department Head.
 In the event the Supervisor or Department Head is not available, the employee may notify the City Manager.
-Such notice shall be given as soon as practical before the employee's work shift begins.

-(b) Family Accident, Medical, or Other Emergency.
+Such notice shall be given as soon as practical before the employee's work shift begins. - B. Family Accident, Medical, or Other Emergency.
 In the event there is a family emergency or accident where the presence of the employee is required, the employee may take the appropriate leave after notifying his or her supervisor or Department Head.
 In the event the Supervisor or Department Head is not available, the employee may notify the City Manager.
 Such notice shall be given as soon as practical under the circumstances.

-4.130.
-Vacation Leave.
+4.130 Vacation Leave

-(a) Eligibility.
+- A. Eligibility.
 Full-time employees are eligible to accrue vacation leave in accordance with their tenure of employment at the rates set forth herein and are eligible to use accrued vacation leave upon accrual.
 Part-time employees who, at the time of the adoption of this Policy, accrue vacation leave shall continue to be afforded this benefit at the accrual rates set forth herein.
-No other employees shall accrue and be eligible to use vacation leave as provided herein.

-(b) Employee Accrual Rates.
+No other employees shall accrue and be eligible to use vacation leave as provided herein. - B. Employee Accrual Rates.
 Full-time employees may accrue vacation hours according to the following table:

 Years of Employment with South Weber City Vacation Hours Accrued Per Pay Period

-0-4 4
+a.
+0-4 b.
+4

-5-9 5
+c.
+5-9 d.
+5

-10+ 6
+e.
+10+ f.
+6